Newtonian calibrator tests during the Virgo O3 data taking: Virgo NCal setup for O3

 Both sides of the rotor are covered by plastic covers to avoid air motion.
 The rotor is enclosed in an aluminum housing for safety reason.
 Instead of driving the rotor with pulleys and belt like for the first prototype, a frameless motor is directly installed on the rotor axis, reducing significantly the vibrations generated by the rotor rotation.
-The size of the bearing used was reduce to minimize the losses, but their choice and mounting turned out to be difficult, with sometimes not fully reproducible result.
+The size of the bearing used was reduced to minimize the losses, but their choice and mounting turned out to be difficult, with sometimes not fully reproducible results for the maximum rotation speed.
 The frequency of the rotor as well as the phase information is retrieved using a photodiode sensing and a LED located on the other side of the rotor through a hole made in the rotor.

-Instead of having the NCal just sitting on the base of the vacuum chamber like during the O2 test, we suspended it from the structure surrounding the vacuum chamber.
-This locates the NCal on the plane of the interferometer, which significantly reduces the effect of the vertical positioning uncertainty.
+Instead of having the NCal just sitting on the base of the vacuum chamber like during the O2 test, we hung the NCal from the structure surrounding the vacuum chamber with a soft suspension.
 The knowledge of the mirror to NCal distance is the most difficult part.
 A direct measurement is impossible, since the mirror is inside the vacuum chamber, without direct view from the NCal position.
 Furthermore, the suspended solution used to filter the NCal residual vibrations makes this distance not well known.
 Therefore, we built two NCal devices that, after some tests, were installed on the same side of the vacuum chamber.
 They are mounted on a rigid rod, with a relative distance of 680~mm.
 The expected mirror to NCal distance was 1.267~m for the NCal closer to the mirror, or near NCal, and 1.947~m for the far NCal.
 The angle between the beam axis and the NCals to mirror axis was the same for both NCal: 34.71~degrees.

+The NCals are located on the plane of the interferometer, which significantly reduces the effect of the vertical positioning uncertainty.
 The vertical positions of the two NCals have been measured to be the same within 0.5 mm.
 The uncertainty on the difference of the phase origins of the two NCals is less than 0.5 mrad, and 1 mrad for each of the individual absolute phase origin.
 The far NCal was flipped compared to the near NCal, meaning that they were rotating in opposite directions, a feature that allow us to extract the vertical position as described in a following section.